microsoft/rushjs.io-website/pages/configs/rush_json.md

     /**
      * Configures the strategy used to select versions during installation.
      *
-     * This feature requires PNPM version 3.1 or newer.
+     * This feature requires pnpm version 3.1 or newer.
 It corresponds to the "--resolution-strategy" command-line
-     * option for PNPM.
-Possible values are "fast" and "fewer-dependencies".
-PNPM's default is "fast", but this may
+     * option for pnpm.
+Possible values are "fast" and "fewer-dependencies".  pnpm's default is "fast", but this may
      * be incompatible with certain packages, for example the "@types" packages from DefinitelyTyped.
 Rush's default
-     * is "fewer-dependencies", which causes PNPM to avoid installing a newer version if an already installed version
+     * is "fewer-dependencies", which causes pnpm to avoid installing a newer version if an already installed version
      * can be reused; this is more similar to npm's algorithm.
      *
      * After modifying this field, it's recommended to run "rush update --full" so that the package manager